+Overconfidence

-Overconfidence e.g. excessive belief in one's ability to pick winning stocks e.g. taking out a payday loan without considering payment difficulties that may arise in the future We use decision-making short-cuts when assessing available information
+e.g. excessive belief in one's ability to pick winning stocks e.g. extrapolating from just a few years of investment returns to the future e.g. taking out a payday loan without considering payment difficulties that may arise in the future